Ongoing Strategic Assessment

 Analytic inferences drawn from confirmed data.
 These are assessments, not sourced facts.

-Hawaii’s crude supply is physically distant from the Gulf disruption.
-The crisis reaches the islands through benchmark prices, freight rates, and insurance premiums.
-Local resilience depends on whether global shipping and insurance conditions normalize—the origin stamp on the next crude cargo is irrelevant.
+Hawaii’s crude supply is still physically distant from the Gulf disruption.
+The crisis still reaches the islands through benchmark prices, freight rates, and insurance premiums.
+What changed is that the key commercial variable is now escort credibility, not just the abstract status of the Strait.

-The base-case near-term effect is inflationary pressure before physical scarcity.
-The signs to watch: utility fuel-cost adjustments, freight surcharges, airline repricing, refinery or barge operating notices, and evidence that Gulf shipping delays are spreading into wider tanker availability problems.
+The base-case near-term effect is still inflationary pressure before physical scarcity.
+But the indicators have widened.
+The state now has to watch utility fuel-cost adjustments, freight surcharges, airline repricing, refinery or barge operating notices, cyber posture, and any sign that the homeland threat picture is feeding back into U.S. risk tolerance.

 Everything below this line is projection.